 Handcrafted construction is the norm here, with the owner hiring a mason and his team to build the house.
 Only the construction of a multi-storey building requires the intervention of qualified building technicians.
 Such projects basically concern only the elite and the upper fractions of the middle classes, concentrated in the large agglomerations such as Cotonou, Porto-Novo or Parakou, even if their presence is also visible elsewhere, through the few multi-storey houses and small buildings in more modest agglomerations.

 In secondary towns and the countryside, and even on the outskirts of large cities, a clear majority of construction projects remain at ground floor level, and are negotiated between a self-promoting owner and a mason.
 The significant urban growth of the country, where official statistics now estimate that the half of the approximately 12 million Beninese live in cities, feeds largely on this self-construction dynamics in which everyone engages body and property.
 Depots of cement and building materials, but also housing sites, are moreover ubiquitous in a country literally under construction.

-The challenges of this urban growth are multiple, and its delicate planning.
+The challenges of this urban growth are Outputs, and its delicate planning.
 But for the people mobilized by these projects, investment in construction and access to property are both a question of living conditions and subsequent possibilities of accumulation, and a question of fundamental social recognition.

 The tortuous paths of construction